matthewlehner/matthewlehner.net/source/2015-10-19-using-webpack-with-phoenix-and-elixir.html.md

 This is not better or worse, just different.
 Since we're aiming for complete compatibility with the Brunch configuration we'll have to add a configuration option to tell it to look in `web/static/js` for a module.
+While we're at it, we'll also tell webpack to look in the `node_modules` directory for any packages we install through npm.

 Add the following `webpack.config.js`: